dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 description = "Let's talk about my December 2024"
 +++

+# Date 2024-12-16
+* reading about AKS Access and Identity
+* Learning qiskit superpositing creation using hadamard gate and measurement

 # Date 2024-12-15
 * reading about AKS metrics, logs and monitoring in general
 * reading patents on service mesh